garfielder/notes/AR/Unity.md

 ## Tips
 ### Material

-Create Material : assets --> create --> material
+Create Material : assets --> create --> material <br>
 To assign material to a gameobject, just drag the material in the assets in Project view into the object

 ### texture
 Method one: <Br>
    1. Create a subdirectory with name "textures". optional.
    2. right click 'texture`, select 'import New asset', unfortunatly, only one texture can be loaded onetime.

 ### Script